Nasirkhan294/decode_morse_code/README.md

 ```
 git clone git@github.com:Nasirkhan294/basic_ruby.git
 ```
-3. Inside the `morseDecoder.rb` file there is a method `decode_message`.
+3. Inside the `morse_decoder.rb` file there is a method `decode_message`.
 Pass your morse code as a parameter in this method like so:
 ```
 decode_message('.-   -... --- -..-   ..-. ..- .-.. .-..   --- ..-.   .-. ..- -... .. . ...')